shiming-chen/shiming-chen/README.md

 ### Hi all

-I am a Ph.D. candidate in the School of Electronic Information and Communication at Huazhong University of Science and Technology, advised by Prof. Xinge You.
+I am currently a Postdoctoral Research Fellow in CMU and MBZUAI, working with Prof. Kun Zhang and Mingming Gong.
-My research interests including generative modeling and learning, zero-shot learning, domain adaptation.
+My research interests including  zero-shot learning, generative modeling and learning, visual-and-language learning.